vox-humana/telegram-contest-2021-watch/README.md

 # Plan of attack
+## Networking
 ### MTProto for networking
 🛑 MTProto depends on CFNetwork which is not available for watchOS (https://developer.apple.com/documentation/cfnetwork)

 ### TDLib for networking
-1. Build TDLib for watchOS https://github.com/tdlib/td/tree/master/example/ios
+Build TDLib for watchOS https://github.com/tdlib/td/tree/master/example/ios

 ⚠️ Apple Watch uses 64bit arm from S3 (Series 4) and TDLib buiild is not ready for 64bit yet https://github.com/tdlib/td/issues/745
 WatchOS simulator also has arm64 architecture even if test device is Series 3 (armv7k 32 bit)